nathansmithpiano/GoodWeatherFinder/README.md

 ## Development Process

+This is a personal project for Nathan Smith.

 To follow along with the development process, check out the [development docs](docs/development).

 <hr>

+## Why?

+Why this?
+Well, a few reasons...
+- I have been an avid hiker and backpacker in the Colorado mountains for years.
+For those who know the area, mountain weather can be turn on you at a moment's notice.
+It can be no fun at all to be stuck above treeline when there's lightning or hail storm.
+- Before each trip, I would visit [14ers.com](http://www.14ers.com) to view the map of all peaks in Colorado above 13,000 and 14,000 feet

 ## Backend
 - **Java** compiler version 1.8